Paul Aloysius Kenna: VC action

-He later served in the Second Boer War in South Africa 1899–1900, and was promoted a brevet major on 29 November 1900.
-For his service during the war, he was appointed a Companion of the Distinguished Service Order (DSO) in the South Africa Honours list published on 26 June 1902.
+He later served in the Second Boer War in South Africa 1899–1900, and, after being made a brigade major with the 4th Cavalry Brigade in July 1900, was promoted to brevet major on 29 November.
+For his service during the war, he was appointed a Companion of the Distinguished Service Order (DSO) in the South Africa Honours List published on 26 June 1902.

 Following the end of the war that month Kenna returned to the United Kingdom in the RMS Dunottar Castle, which arrived at Southampton in July 1902.
-He received the substantive rank of major on 7 September 1902, on his appointment to lead a Mounted infantry flying column in Somaliland.
+He received the substantive rank of major on 7 September, on his appointment to lead a mounted infantry flying column in Somaliland.
 He arrived there to take part in the 1903 Somaliland campaign, which ended in British retreat.
+He was promoted to brevet lieutenant colonel in September 1904 and in October 1905 he became brigade major of the 1st Cavalry Brigade at Aldershot.
+He held this post until September 1906, when he was made a lieutenant colonel and assumed command of the 21st Lancers.
+In December he was promoted to brevet colonel and appointed an aide-de-camp to King Edward VII.

-In September 1910 he retired with the rank of Colonel from the Regular Army but in April 1912 was appointed to command the Notts and Derby (Yeomanry) Mounted Brigade and on the outbreak of war was appointed Brigadier-General.
+In September 1910 he relinquished command of his regiment and was placed on half-pay and promoted to colonel on the same date.
+In April 1912 he was appointed to command the Notts and Derby (Yeomanry) Mounted Brigade and on the outbreak of war over two years later was appointed brigadier-general.